rursache/Hackintosh-10900k-Z490-Vision-G-AMD-6900XT/README.md

 - Temperature monitoring
 - Resizable Bar Support (enable Above 4G Decoding in BIOS)
 - Shutdown/Reboot/Update to newer macOS builds over time
+- Sleep
-- Sleep (disable `Power Nap` and run `sudo pmset -a proximitywake 0` if your hackintosh wakes up randomly)
+	- **NOTE**: Disable `Power Nap` and run `sudo pmset -a FLAG VALUE` to match [this](https://pastebin.com/T91JgkNJ) if your hackintosh wakes up randomly

 ## What doesn't work
 - I225-V 2.5Gbit Ethernet Adapter on Monteray only works if you [reflash the firmware](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md).
 However it [did break the WiFi](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/issues/17) for me.

-I'm currently using a PCI card (Realtek RTL8125B PCI Express 2.5 Gigabit Ethernet) with the LucyRTL8125Ethernet kext as I already bought the card before the fix was found.
+I'm currently using a PCI card (Realtek RTL8125B PCI Express 2.5 Gigabit Ethernet) with the `LucyRTL8125Ethernet` kext as I already bought the card before the fix was found.

 ## Port mapping
 All USB ports work **except** the two next to the ethernet port (HS03/SS03 and HS04/SS04).
-I needed another USBC port on the front of my case + a USB 3 port + a USB 2 port so i had to disable those 2.
+I needed another USB-C port on the front of my case + a USB 3 port + a USB 2 port so I had to disable those 2.
 If you don't need front IO (or use a different PC case) you can use `USBInjectAll.kext`, set `XhciPortLimit = true` and use Hackintool to map the ports you want.
-The USBC port on the motherboard works and it's reversible.
+The USB-C port on the motherboard works and it's reversible.

 ![usb mapping](https://i.imgur.com/MlT8SOk.png "usb mapping")